os-climate/OS-Climate-Community-Hub/README.md

 ### Repo and/or Project Access

 Open an issue on the Community Hub for the following: [Open Issue](https://github.com/os-climate/OS-Climate-Community-Hub/issues/new/choose)
- - Request credentials for an os-climate bucket
+ - Request credentials for an OS-Climate bucket
  - Request Onboarding to OSC Data Commons
  - Request memberships on OS-Climate github org and credentials for Trino
  - Report a security vulnerability